pianobooster/PianoBooster/doc/faq.md

 ## Open a MIDI File

-Select file open from PianoBooster main menu and then choose the .mid file or the .kar file.
+Select File -> Open from PianoBooster main menu and then choose the .mid file or the .kar file.
 If you put all your MIDI files in adjacent directories then each directory will appear as books that can be accessed using the -book drop down list- and then each MIDI file can be accessed from the song drop down list.

 ## Listen to the MIDI music